gvwilson/sensibleadventures/nardica/nardica.md

 Nobody wanted to admit they'd broken the ocean.s"
 He stared bleakly at the ruin in the water.
-"The clathrate bubbles feed the microorganisms the jellyfish eat, which is why the best jelly fishing is where the sea is most likely to boil.
+"The clathrate bubbles feed the microorganisms the jellyfish eat, which is why the best jelly dredging is where the sea is most likely to boil.
 It's just one more disaster among many.
 And every time we try to put one of them right, it seems we just tangle things up worse."